 The House Select Committee on Assassinations, in 1976, concluded that Kennedy was probably assassinated as a result of a conspiracy.
 Scientific acoustical evidence establishes a high probability that at least two gunmen fired at the President.

 The HSCA report denies any involvement by the CIA or FBI.
-However, Robert Blakey, the Chief Counsel of the committee, later changed his views that the CIA was cooperative and forthcoming with the investigation when he learned that the CIA's special liaison to the Committee researchers, George Joannides, was actually involved with some of the organizations that Lee Harvey Oswald was involved with during the months leading up to the assassination.
+However, Robert Blakey, the Chief Counsel of the committee, later changed his views that the CIA was cooperative and forthcoming with the investigation when he learned that the CIA's special liaison to the Committee researchers, George Joannides, was involved with some of the organizations that Lee Harvey Oswald was involved with during the months leading up to the assassination.

 Blakey said, in a 2003 interview, "...I no longer believe that we were able to conduct an appropriate investigation of the [Central Intelligence] Agency and its relationship to Oswald....
 We now know that the Agency withheld from the Warren Commission the CIA–Mafia plots to kill Castro.
-Had the commission known of the plots, it would have followed a different path in its investigation.
-Instead, the Agency unilaterally deprived the commission of a chance to obtain the full truth, which will now never be known.
+Had the Commission known of the plots, it would have followed a different path in its investigation.
+Instead, the Agency unilaterally deprived the Commission of a chance to obtain the full truth, which will now never be known.
 Significantly, the Warren Commission's conclusion that the agencies of the government co-operated with it is, in retrospect, not the truth.
 We also now know that the Agency set up a process that could only have been designed to frustrate the ability of the committee in 1976–79 to obtain any information that might adversely affect the Agency.
 Many have told me that the culture of the Agency is one of prevarication and dissimulation and that you cannot trust it or its people.
 Period.
 End of story.
 I am now in that camp."

 Despite a fawning media, Kennedy was not the universally popular President of Camelot.
 Those who saw through his polished charm and disarming smile knew a very different man.
 He was an amoral womanizer, generating enmity among the husbands of his many conquests, and utterly ruthless, as seen by his role in the assassination of Vietnamese President Diem.
-This ruthlessness led to a penchant for humiliating his enemies, never a smart move for any politician.
+This brutality led to a penchant for humiliating his enemies, never a smart move for any politician.

 JFK's early moves on the world stage communicated weakness and incompetence, emboldening the Soviet Union.
 His disastrous June 1961 meeting with Khrushchev was an unmitigated catastrophe.
 Even Kennedy himself said, “He just beat the hell out of me.
 I’ve got a terrible problem if he thinks I’m inexperienced and have no guts.
 Until we remove those ideas, we won’t get anywhere with him.”

 An honest appraisal would credit Kennedy as a moderately successful President despite deep character flaws that engendered what some describe as criminal irresponsibility.
-Despite a propensity for prostitutes and risqué sexual encounters, or perhaps partly because of it, he has attained an iconic status far beyond the merits of his accomplishments.
+Yet, despite a propensity for prostitutes and risqué sexual encounters, or perhaps partly because of it, he has attained an iconic status far beyond the merits of his accomplishments.

-He fell short of the diplomatic accolades awarded him posthumously, but he was a patriot for all his flaws and believed in American exceptionalism while rejecting American imperialism.
+He fell short of the diplomatic accolades awarded him posthumously, but, for all his flaws, he was a patriot and believed in American exceptionalism while rejecting American imperialism.
 His battles against what we today call the "Deep State" are indeed noteworthy, but, as a patriot, he was revulsed when he learned of the extent of the CIA and FBI's nefarious activities.
 In recent years, things we have learned about the intelligence community cause one to look at JFK's battles through new lenses.